Everybody Has Lots of Sex

 - Probably half (or more) of the content on Texts From Last Night are about hooking up.

 - Futurama.
 Hollywood Dateless characters like Fry and Leela still have many sexual partners throughout the show.
 (Fry more than Leela.)
 Then there are more liberated characters like Amy and Bender, who aren't really chastized for their gettin' around.
 Even the Professor gets some, although this is played for squick.
 Everyone Has Lots of Sex on Futurama. except Zoidberg.
-Season five has him getting it on with Farnsworth (while Fry and Leela have swapped bodies with them) and season six implies he had it going with Mom for a while before the professor founded Planet Express.
+Season five has him getting it on with Farnsworth (while Fry and Leela have swapped bodies with them) and season seven has him find a girlfriend (with no sense of smell) with whom he reports (to everyone else's horror) to have had sex.

 - Pretty much everyone in Archer with pretty much everybody else.
 It gets creepy most of the time considering Cheryl's choking fetish, Krieger's Cloud Cuckoo Lander behavior and Malory's... well, Malory.